-This audit contains an unmodified opinion of the financial statements.
-An unmodified opinion is sometimes referred to as a "clean" opinion, in which the auditor expresses an opinion that the financial statements present fairly, in all material respects, an entity's financial position, results of operations, and cash flows in conformity with generally accepted accounting principles.
+This audit contains an unmodified, or "clean" opinion.
+An unmodified opinion is one in which the auditor expresses an opinion that the financial statements present fairly, in all material respects, an entity's financial position, results of operations and cash flows in conformity with generally accepted accounting principles.
+Further, the prior significant deficiency finding related to payroll controls specific to approval of time has been addressed by management.